airbytehq/airbyte/docs/enterprise-setup/upgrading-from-community.md

 ### Step 2: Configure Self-Managed Enterprise

-At this step, please update your `values.yml` file as explained in the [Self-Managed Enterprise implementation guide](./implementation-guide.md).
-You should avoid making any changes to your external database or log storage configuration at this time.
+Update your `values.yml` file as explained in the [Self-Managed Enterprise implementation guide](./implementation-guide.md).
+Avoid making any changes to your external database or log storage configuration at this time.

 ### Step 3: Deploy Self-Managed Enterprise